-Most SaaS companies start with a free software offering – providing a preview of their product’s capabilities before encouraging their users to grow into pro or enterprise solutions.
+Most SaaS companies start with a free offering – providing a preview of their product’s capabilities before converting their users to a paid plan.
 Vidyard did the opposite.

 Instead of capturing small businesses and then trying to upgrade them to paid plans, the video hosting and analysis startup attracted larger companies, then worked backwards.